Heavy Mesons to Open-Charmed Tetraquark Decays: Introduction

-There are many theoretical interpretations of these states; see, for example, refs. \cite{Karliner:2020vsi, He:2020jna, Wang:2020xyc, Molina:2020hde, Huang:2020ptc, Liu:2020nil, Wang:2021lwy, Yue:2022mnf, Burns:2020epm, Liu:2020orv} see also ref.~\cite{PDGreview}.
-In this work, we will study the decays of heavy mesons to these charmed tetraquark states ($T$).
-As a direct calculation of the decay amplitudes is too complicated, we will make use of a topological amplitude approach, which have been applied to many heavy meson decays, see, for example, refs. \cite{Zeppenfeld:1980ex, Chau:tk, Chau:1990ay, Gronau:1994rj, Gronau:1995hn, Chiang:2004nm, Cheng:2014rfa, Savage:ub, Li:2012cfa, Qin:2013tje, Chua:2003it, Chua:2013zga, Cheng:2015cca, Chua:2016aqy, Chua:2022wmr, Chua:2023qyj}.
-In particular, in ref. \cite{Cheng:2015cca}, we applied this method to heavy baryons and pentaquark decays, obtaining results later confirmed experimentally \cite{LHCb:2016lve}.
-Note that a study on tetraquark production in $B$ decays using diagrammatic analysis was given in ref. \cite{Qin:2022nof}.
-We will compare our results with those obtained in that work later.
+There are many theoretical interpretations of these states; see, for example, refs. \cite{Karliner:2020vsi, He:2020jna, Wang:2020xyc, Molina:2020hde, Huang:2020ptc, Liu:2020nil, Wang:2021lwy, Yue:2022mnf, Burns:2020epm, Liu:2020orv}, see also ref.~\cite{PDGreview}.
+In this work, we will study the decays of heavy mesons to these open-charmed tetraquark states ($T$).
+As a direct calculation of the decay amplitudes is too complicated, we will make use of a topological amplitude approach, which have been applied to many heavy meson decays, see, for example, refs. \cite{Zeppenfeld:1980ex, Chau:tk, Chau:1990ay, Gronau:1994rj, Gronau:1995hn, Rosner:1999xd, Cheng:2002ai, Chiang:2004nm, Cheng:2014rfa, Savage:ub, Li:2012cfa, Qin:2013tje, Chua:2003it, Chua:2013zga, Cheng:2015cca, Chua:2016aqy, Chua:2022wmr, Chua:2023qyj}.
+In particular, this approach can also be applied to decays involving exotic states.
+For example, this method was employed to study heavy baryons to pentaquark decays in ref. \cite{Cheng:2015cca}, and the results obtained were confirmed by LHCb subsequently \cite{LHCb:2016lve}.
+Note that a study on charmed tetraquark productions in $B$ decays using diagrammatic analysis was given in ref. \cite{Qin:2022nof}.
+We will compare our results with those obtained in that work in later sections.

-In this work, we will consider two scenarios where the light antiquarks in the tetraquarks are either antisymmetric or symmetric.
+In this work, we will consider two scenarios where the light antiquarks in the open-charmed tetraquarks are either antisymmetric or symmetric.
 It will be interesting to see which scenario the above tetraquarks, namely $T_{cs 0} (2870)^0$, $T^*_{c\bar s 0}(2900)^0$ and $T^*_{c\bar s 0}(2900)^{++}$, fit.
-We will consider the strong decays of tetraquarks and weak decays involving tetraquarks.
+We will consider the strong decays of open-charmed tetraquarks and weak decays involving these tetraquarks.
 Attentions are paid to predictions where all $T_{cs 0} (2870)^0$, $T^*_{c\bar s 0}(2900)^0$ and $T^*_{c\bar s 0}(2900)^{++}$ are involved.
-We will try to identify other flavor exotic states.
-It will be useful to identify modes involving flavor exotic states.
+We will try to identify other flavor exotic states as well.
+It will be useful to identify modes involving flavor exotic states as much as possible.
 We will be in a better position to understand these tetraquarks with this information.